MichaelRawson/lazycop/README.md

 ## Usage

-lazyCoP understands the [TPTP](http://tptp.org) FOF and CNF dialects and writes proofs in the corresponding SZS/TSTP output format.
+lazyCoP understands the [TPTP](http://tptp.org) FOF and CNF dialects and writes proofs in the corresponding [TSTP](http://www.tptp.org/TSTP/) output format.
 `lazycop --help` will print a help message.
 After a problem has been loaded successfully and preprocessed, lazyCoP will attempt to prove it.

 One of three things will then happen:
- 1. lazyCoP finds a proof, which it will print to standard output in [TSTP](http://www.tptp.org/TSTP/) format.
+ 1. lazyCoP finds a proof, which it will print to standard output.
 Hooray!
  2. lazyCoP exhausts its search space without finding a proof.
 This means that the conjecture does not follow from the axioms, or that the set of clauses is satisfiable.
 This is reported `SZS status GaveUp`.
  3. lazyCoP runs until you get bored.
 If a proof exists, it will be found eventually, but perhaps not in reasonable time.